 Those who travel in such a remote area must be aware that there may be little help in emergencies.
 You have to take care of yourself.

 A well-stocked first aid kit is needed which contains everything that you cannot get in Sumba.
-These include: antibiotics for acute cases, antibiotic cream in case of injuries, healing and iodine ointment, gastrointestinal agents, malaria rapid test, anti-malaria pills, anti-eye-irritations, mosquito repellent, painkillers (!
-No Aspirin), tape for tying, waterproof plaster...
+These include: antibiotics for acute cases, antibiotic cream in case of skin injuries, healing and iodine ointment, gastrointestinal agents, malaria rapid test (if gettable), anti-malaria pills, anti-eye-irritations, mosquito repellent, painkillers (!
+No Aspirin), tape for tying, waterproof plaster, lice comb...

 For personal safety and if you track through the country alone, you should note the following:

-There are wild boars in mountains and forests in the south.
+Wild Boars are in mountains and forests in the south.
 Therefore make frequent stops and look for droppings and trampled ground.